Mongolian cosmogony: Eclipses

 At that time lived a monster named Raah which frightened the entire world.
 He devoured all who were in its way.
 The god Orchiwaani owned a magic spring: whoever drank from it became immortal.
 One day, Raah stole the spring and drunk.
 The Moon and the Sun caught the monster in the act and reported to Orchiwaani.
 Seething with rage to hear about this piece of news he went to fight the monster.
 He cut its head many times but it grew again immediately because Raah had become immortal.
 He thought then to cut its tail in order to allow all that it ate to leave again directly.
 Just as Orchiwaani would seize the monster to finish it off, it escaped and disappeared between the Moon and the Sun.
 Then Orchiwaani asked the Moon, who recaptured Raah and cut its rump and its tail.
 In revenge, the monster comes back sometimes to eat the Moon or the Sun which exit immediately, giving rise to moon and solar eclipses.

 When there is an eclipse, some Mongolians believe it to mean that Raah devours the Moon or the Sun and they make a lot of noise so that the monster liberates the eclipsed star.
 In the 13th century, Guillaume de Rubruck wrote:

 "Some [Mongolian people] have knowledge in astronomy and predict them [to other Mongolian people] the Lunar and Solar eclipses and, when it is about to produce one, everybody stocks up on food because they do not pass the door of their habitation.
 And while the eclipse happened, they play the drum and instruments and do big noise and clamors.
 When the eclipse is finished, they devote themselves to beverage and festivity and do big party."

 Other beliefs linked to the sky

 According to a Mongolian legend, a woman devoting herself to count one hundred stars in the sky will dream about her future husband.

-Sometimes, Mongolians honor the Great Bear (Doloon Burkhan) by throwing milk in its direction.
+Oftentimes, Mongolians honor the Great Bear (Doloon Burkhan) by offering milk skywards in its direction.
 Milk, of white color, symbolizes purity in Mongolia.
-They pray so that something may be fulfilled, but for several persons, not for just one person, because this would bring bad luck.
-Milk can be replaced by vodka which, even if it is colorless, symbolizes the dark color and the strength for Mongolians.
-By doing this, it avoids bad luck, quarrels, fear and fends off evil spirits.
+They pray so that their wishes may be fulfilled, but it is believed if you pray for one person, power of the seven star can be harsh therefore it can bring misfortune upon this one person because of its overwhelming power thus you have to pray for several person or wishes to split the seven star's heavenly power.
+Milk can be replaced by alcohol which can be associated with black colour of water element, but with the energy of spirit it symbolizes the strength for Mongolians.
+By doing this, it can help avoid misfortune and discord, fends off and grants protection from the evil spirits.